f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   syscon-1-standby#

 If you are logged into the standby system controller then you will not be able to enter config mode.
-You must be on the primary/active system controller.
+You must be on the primary/active system controller to make configuration changes.

 .. code-block:: bash